DataSystemsLab/GeoGraphDB--Neo4j/README.md

 4. Load data into neo4j database.
 This section is implemented by using java.
 The function is in LoadData folder.
 Paremeters of construction function of Batch_Inserter include three data source file paths and a neo4j database file path where the algorithm is going to load all the graph data and GeoReach index data.
+There are existing files that can be tested in test_data folder.
 ```java
         String graph_path = "Documents/GeoReach/graph.txt";
         String entity_path = "Documents/GeoReach/entity.txt";